 The Hill Leading Into The Village Of Percé

 60 km further south was the Village of Percé, our destination for the night.
 The approach into the village was down a long, steep hill with a 17% grade.
 About half way down, amazing views of the famous Percé Rock opened up, which were both delightful and distracting.
 At the bottom of the hill was the village of Percé; it’s main street, a 50 kph speed limit and a multitude of tourists walking back and forth with little regard for traffic.
 This was one hill where RV’ers definitely needed to keep their speed down, their focus on the road and their wits about them.

-The Village of Percé was a wonderful community of about 3,000 people.
-With an abundance of hotels, motels, RV parks, restaurants and souvenir shops, it wasn’t hard to guess its main industry.
-While the famous Percé Rock was the main tourist draw, there were many other things to see and do.
-Just beyond the famous rock for example, was Bonaventure Island where 50,000+ nesting pairs of Gannets (a type of sea bird) made their home.
-Boat tours were available to take tourists around both islands.
+With an abundance of hotels, motels, RV parks, restaurants and souvenir shops, it wasn’t hard to guess what occupied most of the 3000 residents of this small village.
+While the famous Percé Rock was definitely the main draw, it certainly wasn’t the only item of the menu.
+Just beyond the famous rock for example, lay Bonaventure Island where 50,000+ nesting pairs of Gannets (a type of sea bird) made their home.
+Boat tours constantly shuttled tourists out and around both islands.

-We were lucky enough to get a site at “Camping Du Village” an RV park just above and behind the village.
-Not only were we treated to incredible views of Percé Rock from our site, we were also close enough to downtown that we could walk everywhere.
+We were lucky enough to find a site at “Camping Du Village” an RV park just above and behind the village.
+Not only were we treated to incredible views of Percé Rock from our site, we were also close enough to downtown to be able to walk everywhere.

 Our time in Percé passed quickly and we were more than a little gloomy to be leaving.
 The village had a friendly, welcoming vibe plus, the scenery, activities and attractions had all been marvelous.